5 unconventional ways to protect yourself against inflation

 Make your existing assets work harder, for you.
 When your account is really feeling the crunch, it may be time to consider more unusual ways to bulk up your bank balance.
 One option is to refinance your home loan.
 This is not a decision to be taken lightly.
 Still, it can unlock money each month if you find a provider offering lower interest rates than you pay currently.
 Make sure to read the small print of both existing and potential provider to understand (and evaluate) any costs involved, such as prepayment penalties, cancellation fees or legal charges.

 Another option is to try and inflation-proof your savings.
 Check the current interest rates you receive on money squirrelled away and what that translates to accounting for inflation.
-Saving plans are a great way to protect yourself and your family against unforeseen price increases.
+Manulife’s saving options are a great way to protect yourself and your family against unforeseen price increases.
 Finally, diversify and see if other investments, such as gold for instance, give you good returns.